 The 7 Worst Things Parents Do To Young Athletes

 - Have goals and expectations that are different from the young athletes.
-Time and again we hear kids say the most important things are having fun, being with their friends and learning new skills.
+Time and again, we hear kids say the most important things are having fun, being with their friends, and learning new skills.
 (Winning is way down on the list).
-Parents who are looking for a stepping stone to a scholarship or making a super select team need to adjust their expectations.
-Kids often say that even though they know their place on the team their parents think it should be bigger.
+Parents looking for a stepping stone to a scholarship or making a super select team need to adjust their expectations.
+Kids often say that even though they know their place on the team, their parents think it should be bigger.
 Annoying.

 - Believe that the best lessons in sports come from winning.
-Winning might be more fun and feel better, but a lot of what is learned in sport comes from the times when young athlete and/or their team isn’t winning.
-After all, a game is the perfect place for a kid to fail.
-No one needs to be rescued from a loss and it has no permanence unless one gives it such.
-You might do your absolute best and not succeed – thats how it goes.
+Winning might be more fun and feel better, but a lot of what is learned in sport comes from the times when a young athlete and/or their team isn’t winning.
+After all, a game is a perfect place for a kid to fail.
+No one needs to be rescued from a loss, and it has no permanence unless one gives it such.
+You might do your absolute best and not succeed – that’s how it goes.

 Dr. Mara Smith specializes in working with athletes on building mental skills.
-She is a former competitive gymnast, a mother of four and recently launched the athleteminder app – using technology to help athletes across all sports to train their brains as well as their bodies.
+She is a former competitive gymnast, a mother of four, and recently launched the athleteminder app – using technology to help athletes across all sports train their brains and their bodies.
 She lives and plays in Lake Placid, NY.
 Follow her on Twitter at @DrMaraSmith and @AthleteMinder